Google Sign-In Required

 3. Verify the release branch now contains the intended hotfix.
 Confirm the cherry-pick succeeded, the target branch is release, and no unexpected extra commits were introduced as part of the promotion.

 4. Create a new orchestration pipeline.
-Open the shared orchestration pipeline page and start a fresh pipeline for the release flow.
+Open the shared orchestration pipeline page and start a fresh pipeline with action=deploy-release-branch-to-staging, project=<target repository>, and confirm=true.

-7. Watch the target service deployment through to completion.
+6. Watch the target service deployment through to completion.
 Follow the downstream pipeline, environment page, and service health checks until the staging deployment finishes.

-8. Validate the fix in staging.
+7. Validate the fix in staging.
 Run the relevant smoke tests, acceptance checks, or focused manual checks for the hotfix scope.
 For governed delivery work, add the Validated in Staging merge-request label once the validation passes.

 Reference Screenshots¶